PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

    - To inspect the database content content with DBeaver, first open port 3306 on your instance for tcp.
 Again, there is no need to restart your instance after opening this port.
    - When setting up the connection, use "db" for "Database", "root" for "Username", and the password specified in docker-compose.yml.
 Keep "Port" to 3306.
 The "Server Host" is the IP address of your instance.
       - You might have to set "allowPublicKeyRetrieval" to "true" in "Driver properties."
-   - To delete the database content, just delete the folder "data_mysql" in your Google Compute Engine instance.
+   - To delete the database content, just delete the folder "data_mysql" on your Google Compute Engine instance.

 Some errors I got during the setup: